The Blitz: Effectiveness of bombing

 In aircraft production, the British were denied the opportunity to reach the planned target of 2,500 aircraft in a month, arguably the greatest achievement of the bombing, as it forced the dispersal of the industry, at first because of damage to aircraft factories and then by a policy of precautionary dispersal.
 In April 1941, when the targets were British ports, rifle production fell by 25 percent, filled-shell production by 4.6 percent and in small-arms production 4.5 percent.
 The strategic impact on industrial cities was varied; most took from 10 to 15 days to recover from heavy raids, although Belfast and Liverpool took longer.
 The attacks against Birmingham took war industries some three months to recover fully.
 The exhausted population took three weeks to overcome the effects of an attack.

 The air offensive against the RAF and British industry failed to have the desired effect.
 More might have been achieved had OKL exploited the vulnerability of British sea communications.
 The Allies did so later when Bomber Command attacked rail communications and the United States Army Air Forces targeted oil, but that would have required an economic-industrial analysis of which the Luftwaffe was incapable.
 OKL instead sought clusters of targets that suited the latest policy (which changed frequently), and disputes within the leadership were about tactics rather than strategy.
 Though militarily ineffective, the Blitz cost around 41,000 lives, may have injured another 139,000 people and did enormous damage to British infrastructure and housing stock.
+After the war, the Blitz spurred development as regulations were relaxed on bombed-out sites.
+This was estimated to have caused London's modern-day Gross Domestic Product to increase by 10% through agglomeration effects.